omnilaboratory/obd/README.md

 * fund and close channel.
 * Commitment Transaction within a channel.
 * List latest commitment transaction in a channel.
 * List all commmitment trsactions in a channel.
 * List all the breach remedy transactions in a channel.
 * Surveil the broadcasting commitment transactions and revockable delivery transactions.
-* Execute penelty.
+* Execute penalty.
-* HTL contracts, supported by HED, BR, RD, HT, HTRD transactions.
+* HTL contracts, supported by RSMC, HED, BR, RD, HT, HTRD transactions.
 * Multiple channel management for a single OBD instance, scaling out in performance.
 * Multi hop payment using HTLC.

 # Comming Features

 * Invoice system.
 * Network modeul for OBD communication.
 * Light client implementation.
 * Balance and transaction history.
 * to be updated, pursuant to the development of OmniBOLT specification.

+# Experimental Features

+* Smart Contract System on top of OBD channel.
+* "Payment is Settlement" theory.

 # Related projects: